What to Do When Moving Out of State?

 When should I contact a long-distance moving company?

-As a rule of thumb, you should start searching for a good moving company as soon as you know you’ll be moving to a new home, even if you’re not sure where exactly you’ll be living.
+As a rule of thumb, you should start searching for a good long distance moving company as soon as you know you’ll be moving to a new home, even if you’re not sure where exactly you’ll be living.

 In spring and summer, generally, you should give 2 months of notice before the day of your move can ensure that a team is reserved, and you are scheduled on the day you most prefer.
 During the winter, you may be able to push off calling movers for another month, as companies aren’t as busy.